View

 For growing businesses competing in competitive markets, every tender submission represents a critical opportunity.
 Yet a significant proportion of SMEs find themselves at a structural disadvantage before they have even begun drafting their response.
 The challenge is not capability or quality of offering.
 It is time.

-When an RFP lands with at three-week deadline, the clock begins ticking immediately.
+When an RFP lands with a three-week deadline, the clock begins ticking immediately.
 Larger competitors with established proposal teams and pre-built content libraries can mobilise within hours.
 Their subject matter experts receive pre-populated templates.
 Their compliance teams have standardised responses ready for adaptation.
 Their commercial teams can focus exclusively on pricing strategy and win themes.

 The reality for most SMEs is starkly different.
 The founder or business development lead must first locate previous submissions scattered across email threads and shared drives.
 Hours disappear into reformatting exercises and hunting for compliance documentation.
 By the time substantive writing begins, half the available response window may already have elapsed.